Composites Engineering & Manufacturing

 Step 1: NSD Composite Engineering and Manufacturing students will have the opportunity to receive a Washington Aerospace Training and Research (WATR) Center Aerospace Manufacturing Core Certificate AND will also earn 8 Engineering Technology Tech Prep credits from Edmonds Community College.
 This is a $2400 value that is no cost to the students enrolled in the NSD program.

-Step 2: NSD Composites Program graduates with the WATR Center Core Certificate can pursue specific job skills training in an 8-week (4w online/4w in lab) specialization program at WATR Center Paine Field or Renton campuses.
-Total cost to students is $2400.
+Step 2: NSD Composites Program graduates with the WATR Center Core Certificate can pursue specific job skills training in an 8-week (4w online/4w in lab) specialization program at WATR Center located at Paine Field in Snohomish County.
+Total cost to students is $2700.
 Students will also receive resume, interviewing and job placement assistance and will be career ready upon completion.